browserengineering/book/book/layout.md

         self.children.append(child)
 ```

-To summarize the rules of box tree creation:
+To summarize the rules of layout tree creation:

-1. The root of the box tree is always a `PageLayout`.
+1. The root of the layout tree is always a `PageLayout`.
 2. Its first child is always a `BlockLayout`.
 3. Each `BlockLayout` either contains all `BlockLayout` children, or a
    single `InlineLayout`.
 4. An `InlineLayout` doesn't have children.

-With the box tree set up, let's move on to laying out each box in the
+With the layout tree set up, let's move on to laying out each object
-tree.
+in the tree.

 Computing size and position
 ===========================

-The general structure of layout is clear: each box computes its width,
+The general structure of layout is clear: each layout object computes
-then lays out its children, and then computes its height.
-Besides
+its width, then lays out its children, and then computes its height.
-width and height, we also need to position each element.
-This is
+Besides width and height, we also need to position each element.
+This
-tricky, because if you have several paragraphs, the position of the
+is tricky, because if you have several paragraphs, the position of the
 second depends on the height of the first.
 I'll use the rule that each
 element it positioned by its parent before its own `layout` method is
 called.